carpentries-lab/metagenomics-workshop/setup.md

 > + Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download)
 > + Under Installers select RStudio x.yy.zzz - Windows Vista/7/8/10 (where x, y, and z represent version numbers)
 > + Double-click the file to install it
-> + Once it’s installed, open RStudio to make sure it works and you don’t get any error messages.
+> + Once it’s installed, open RStudio to ensure it works and you don’t get any error messages.
 {: .solution}

 > ## Linux
-> - Follow the instructions for your distribution from [CRAN](https://cloud.r-project.org/bin/linux), they provide information to get the most recent version of R for common distributions.
-For most distributions, you could use your package manager (e.g., for Debian/Ubuntu run sudo apt-get install r-base, and for Fedora sudo yum install R), but we don’t recommend this approach as the versions provided by this are usually out of date.
+> - Follow the instructions for your distribution from [CRAN](https://cloud.r-project.org/bin/linux).
+They provide information to get the most recent version of R for common distributions.
+For most distributions, you could use your package manager (e.g., for Debian/Ubuntu, run sudo apt-get install r-base, and for Fedora, sudo yum install R).
+However, we don’t recommend this approach as the versions provided by this are usually out of date.
 In any case, make sure you have at least R 3.3.1.
 > + Go to the [RStudio](https://www.rstudio.com/products/rstudio/download/#download) download page
-> + Under Installers select the version that matches your distribution, and install it with your preferred method (e.g., with Debian/Ubuntu ´sudo dpkg -i rstudio-x.yy.zzz-amd64.deb´ at the terminal).
+> + Under Installers, select the version that matches your distribution, and install it with your preferred method (e.g., with Debian/Ubuntu ´sudo dpkg -i rstudio-x.yy.zzz-amd64.deb´ at the terminal).
-> + Once it’s installed, open RStudio to make sure it works and you don’t get any error messages.
+> + Once it’s installed, open RStudio to ensure it works and you don’t get any error messages.
 {: .solution}

 #### **Install R libraries**